 Execution aliases are defined as resources in the application's application defaults file.
 An execution alias associates a name with a shell command to be executed.
 If you have used execution links in your help volume, coordinate with the application developer to add these resources to the application defaults file.
-For more information, refer to "Execution Aliases".
+For more information, refer to "Execution Aliases" on page 74.